 ETO software uses these cache entries to populate pages like View/Edit Participant, View/Record TouchPoint, Manage Programs, and most Dashboards.
 When looking at these kinds of pages, you will be looking at the copy of the data that is stored in the cache.
-Whenever you make a change to the data on these pages, the changes will invalidated and repopulated the cached data.
-This ensures that the copies of the data in the cache always match the data that is stored in the database.
+Whenever you make a change to the data on these pages, the data will be invalidated and the changes will be repopulated into the cached data.
+This ensures that the copies of the data in the cache match the data that is stored in the database.

 After a cache entry has not been accessed for a period of about thirty days, that cache entry will be invalidated and will not be repopulated.
 For example, if a participant was dismissed from a program a month ago and no user has visited that participant's View/Edit Participant page or Participant Dashboard, the cache entry for that participant will be removed from the cache.
 The next time that a user visits a page, a database look-up will be performed and that cache entry will, once again, be valid for the next thirty days, which restarts the next time that a user utilizes the cache entry.
 This process helps to ensure that the cache for an enterprise does not get clogged up with inactive data that users are not accessing consistently.

-Caching is currently a feature that is being turned on for a select number of customers with a large amount of data.
+Caching is currently a feature turned on for a select number of customers with a large amount of data.
 If you would like to learn more about caching or have questions about its effect on your enterprise, please contact your Account Manager.